StephanGrzelkowski/stephangrzelkowski.github.io/index.md

 In one of my past lives, I did a Masters in Neuroscience at the University of Amsterdam and did a bunch of courses on Artificial Intelligence there as well.
 You can read up on my [research projects](/research) if you want.

 If I can find time from playing video games all day, I do music tangential things, including [**building stuff for my modular synth**](/projects).

-For more information take a look at my [CV](assets/other/CV_StephanGrzelkowski.pdf).